 We work with philanthropic boards, CEOs and their leadership teams, and with funders across sectors, to support their aspirations to enable change for good.

-- Working with them to identify what they want to achieve
+• Working to identify what they want to achieve

-- Providing tailored data analysis, and insights into international evidence and practice, to identify opportunities and inform their strategic thinking
+• Data analysis and research to identify opportunities and inform strategic thinking

 Examples of the work carried out by the Centre for funders and grant-makers include: